thoughtbot/dns/book/chapters/record_types/mx.md

 MX (Mail eXchange – the X looks cool that way) records are for email.
 The same way A or CNAME records point to a website, MX records tell email where to go on the internet.
 If you break apart an email address like `eeyore@donkeyrentals.com`, we have two parts: `eeyore` and `donkeyrentals.com`.
 MX records are only concerned with the second part: `donkeyrentals.com`.

-Your email provider (Gmail, Fastmail, etc.) will have a list of servers you need to make MX records for.
+Your email provider (Gmail, Hotmail, Fastmail, etc.) will have a list of servers you need to make MX records for.
 First, let's try to set one up:

 * **Hostname**: `@`
 * **Record Type**: `MX`